 Businesses today rely on unified communications to better connect with their customers.
 The average number of applications used in a companies tech stack continues is only increasing.
 With so many technologies "talking" to one another, errors are bound to occur.
 If the technologies aren't synchronized well, they become impossible to manage and effectively useless.
 More importantly, attaching so many different tools and services to your network creates security and compliance risks for your organization.

 Creating a technology ecosystem that's secure and manageable is now a requirement for organizations.
 This is where a session border controller in your network is critical.
-Deploying a session border controller serves three critical functions: security, SIP Trunking, and compliance.
+Deploying a virtual session border controller serves three critical functions: security, SIP Trunking, and compliance.
 Let's review what's involved in those functions before exploring how an SBC solution delivers on those requirements.

-One of the most important roles of an SBC is its security.
+One of the most important roles of a virtual SBC is its security.
 An SBC was purpose-built to protect VoIP networks from malicious attacks that can endanger your call center.
 The functionality to block spoofed calls, prevent toll fraud, denial of service (DoS), distributed denial of service (DDoS), and registration storms help regulate communications through the following built-in actions:

 Disguising Network Topology.
-SBCs can hide private company information, such as IP addresses and network topology (architecture), from hackers trying to access network services.
+Hosted SBCs can hide private company information, such as IP addresses and network topology (architecture), from hackers trying to access network services.
 SIP applications use a logical element called B2BUA, which stands for back-to-back user agent, to keep private information hidden and undetectable from prying eyes.

 Signal Encryption.
 SBCs use a scrambling code to lock or unlock SIP-based data by the recipient of “digital” keys.
 Signal encryption helps weed out eavesdroppers and keep conversations secure at both ends.
 Transport Layer Security (TLS) and IPsec (IP Security) are standard types of signal encryptions used to authenticate two endpoints of a call.

 List Monitoring.
-SBCs monitor interactions, server registration requests, and use (or over-use) of network resources before it overwhelms the network.
+Managed SBCs monitor interactions, server registration requests, and use (or over-use) of network resources before it overwhelms the network.
 The SBC categorizes users into three lists with different levels of network access:

 - Whitelists: Granted full access.